-Exception conditions must be handled, particularly occasions when the meter runs out of buffer space.
-Since, to prevent counting any packet twice, packets can only be counted in a single flow at any given time, discarding records will result in the loss of information.
+Exception conditions must be handled, particularly occasions when the meter runs out of space for flow data.
+Since - to prevent an active task from counting any packet twice - packets can only be counted in a single flow, discarding records will result in the loss of information.
 The mechanisms to deal with this are as follows:

-- METER OUTAGES: In case of impending meter outages (controlled crashes, etc.) the meter could send a trap to the manager.
-The manager could then request one or more meter readers to pick up the usage record from the meter.
+- METER OUTAGES: In case of impending meter outages (controlled restarts, etc.) the meter could send a trap to the manager.
+The manager could then request one or more meter readers to pick up the data from the meter.